-For complete information on the remuneration of Directors, please see the remuneration report based on the proposal of the Remuneration and Appointments Committee, approved by the Board of Directors during the same meeting that approved the Report.
+For complete information on the remuneration of Directors, please see the Remuneration Report based on the proposal of the Remuneration and Appointments Committee, approved by the Board of Directors during the same meeting that approved the Report.

-This Report will, pursuant to Article 123-ter of the TUF, be put to a consultative vote at the next shareholders' meeting and published on the website www.camparigroup.com in the Investors section.
+This Remuneration Report will, pursuant to article 123-ter of the TUF, be put to a consultative vote at the next Shareholders' Meeting and published in the Investors section of the website www.camparigroup.com.